ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_publications/2009-10-01-paper-title-number-1.md

 The red circle highlights the solid wax around the thermocouple tube the surrounding wax is liquid so the temperature is higher that the melting temperature while the props keeps indicating the melting temperature. <br/><br/>

-To solve this problem an adequate design for the props is required <br/> Instead of using one (8 mm ) tube, 3 (2 mm) props were inspected by Ansys to verify uniform temperature distribution across the section of the props and no wax gathering <br/>
+To solve this problem an adequate design for the props is required <br/> Instead of using one (8 mm) tube,we have used 3X(2 mm) props after inspecting the new design by Ansys to verify uniform temperature distribution across the section of the props and no wax gathering <br/>
 ![image](../images/research/Picture33.png) <br/>

 The new 3D printed model thermocouple holder <br/>